Andelus/Arch-Studios-Org/theme-implementation.md

 - `/onboarding`: For new users setting up their account
 - `/dashboard`: Main dashboard with organization banner
 - `/setup-organization`: Dedicated page for organization setup
+- All components with AnimatedProfileIcon implementation
+- Theme toggle functionality

 See the `test-theme-verification.md` file for detailed verification steps.